abdusco/pw-prism-code-highlighter/README.md

 ## Installation
 + Add module to `/site/modules/` and then install.
   Or go to `Modules > Install > Add New` and use any of the options provided to to install.
-+ Create a text/textarea field and pick **Prism Code Highlighter** from `Details > Text Formatters`.
++ Create a text/textarea field and pick **Prism Syntax Highlighter** from `Details > Text Formatters`.
   > **Protip:** This module parses HTML markup, so it should come after HTML parsers such as Markdown textformatters.

 + Add `code` elements within the field content with `language-xxxx` classes.
   Or pick a default language from configuration page if you are unable to specify the classes.

 + Select any plugins you want.
-To use some plugins, extra classes is required.
+To use some plugins, extra classes are required.
 See [plugin documentation](http://prismjs.com/#plugins).
 + Install these recommended modules for the best experience:
-    + [Parsedown Extra module](http://modules.processwire.com/modules/textformatter-parsedown-extra-plugin/) to render Markdown Extra into HTML.
+    + [Parsedown Extra module](http://modules.processwire.com/modules/textformatter-parsedown-extra-plugin/) to render [Markdown Extra](http://parsedown.org/extra/) into HTML.
 You can also set custom attributes for each element unlike vanilla Markdown.